Why Scented Candles Stink for Air QualityPosted in Indoor Air Quality Feb, 09, 2016

 Fear not, Austinites.
 Hope for your candle-lit evening is not lost.
 Consider setting the mood instead with 100% beeswax candles.

 Beeswax Co., which opened in Texas in 1997, makes candles from 100% beeswax that they source exclusively from Texas beekeepers.
 Because beeswax is naturally occurring and the company does not chemically process or alter it, it burns cleaner than paraffin wax.

 “Burning a paraffin candle in your house is like putting exhaust in your air,” said Christine Flores, the operations manager of Beeswax Co.
 Her family, coincidentally with the surname Austin, bought the company in 2010 and moved it to Austin.

 According to Flores, they simply heat the beeswax and then use high-pressure filtration to remove impurities.
 This preserves its natural color and scent, which they believe is part of the beauty of their candles.

 “From batch to batch, they can be different colors and smells – like different wines – because bees pollinate different things,” said the Austin native.
 So one batch may have a hint of almonds, while others may smell of watermelons, berries or sage.
 But no matter what the bees have been pollinating, she said, the candles always have a natural, subtle honey scent.

-For more tips on how to improve the health of your home, check out Efficient Air Conditioning & Electric’s previous posts on indoor air quality.
+For more tips on how to improve the health of your home, check out Efficient AC, Electric & Plumbing’s previous posts on indoor air quality.

-Efficient Air Conditioning & Electric – Austin’s Leader in Residential Air Quality and Conditioning
+Efficient AC, Electric & Plumbing – Austin’s Leader in Residential Air Quality and Conditioning